ssb-junkyard/patchwork-classic-translations/README.md

 ## Contributing

-Copy [locales/en.json](locales/en.json) to a new file for your locale, and then replace all the strings on the right with localized ones.
+Copy [locales/en.js](locales/en.js) to a new file for your locale, and then replace all the strings on the right with localized ones.
 If some phrases are unclear and you need more context, post about it in Patchwork.
 If you find something that can't be accurately translated given the way the phrases are structured, let us know and we can try to fix it.
+Add your new locale file to [locales/index.js](locales/index.js) along with a `require` statement for its `moment` locale data.

 ## Known Issues